United States at the Copa América

 The Copa América is South America's major tournament in senior men's soccer and determines the continental champion.
 Until 1967, the tournament was known as South American Championship.
 It is the oldest continental championship in the world.

-The United States are not members of the South American football confederation CONMEBOL.
-But because CONMEBOL only has ten member associations, guest nations have regularly been invited since 1993.
-With four participations, the U.S. are the second-most regular invitee behind Mexico (10 participations).
+The United States are not members of the CONMEBOL, but because CONMEBOL only has ten member associations, guest nations have regularly been invited since 1993.
+With five participations, the U.S. are the second-most regular guest behind Mexico (eleven participations).

 In 2016, the U.S. were hosts of the Copa América Centenario, which celebrated the hundredth anniversary of the tournament with a larger competition, co-organized by CONCACAF and CONMEBOL.
-This makes them the only non-South American country to ever host a Copa-match.
+This makes them the only non-South American country to ever host a Copa match.
 Before, they have been invited guests in 1993, 1995 and 2007.
+In 2024, the United States will again host the tournament, although for the first time they did not receive an automatic invitation and had to qualify through the CONCACAF Nations League.